 People normally complain when their dissatisfaction reaches some sort of critical threshold.
 Telling others of your complaints is seen as a possible means to reduce the problem, and it can serve as a cathartic method to cleanse people of the evils of dissatisfaction.
 With Festivus you are encouraged to complain in the Airing of Grievances, essentially ferreting out your bad feelings in an orgasm of griping.

 Frank Costanza is correct in his assertion that you should air grievances with your family.
 After all, who is more worthy of your gripes than those you are closest to?
 However, we immediately notice when Frank does actually air a grievance, he doesn't direct it towards family.
 Instead, he complains about a visitor to the party, George's boss, Mr. Kruger.
 (Reference: Festivus!
 The Book)

 Keep in mind, the version of the "Airing of Grievances" depicted in Seinfeld is fictitious.
-Can a person really get away with telling their friends and family "all the ways they've disappointed" them in the past year?
+Can a person really get away with telling their friends and family "all the ways they've dissapointed" them in the past year?
 Probably not.
 There would likely be hurt feelings and repercussions.
 It can be a fun gag to consider such an action, but you must tread lightly if you want to put it into practice.
 With this in mind, try to keep your grievances light-hearted.
 After all, it's Festivus, not an intervention.

 You might try to shoot your grievances at public figures such as politicians and TV/Movie stars.
 They are always fair game.

 If your family and friends are shy and reserved types, keep the airing of grievances short, or possibly include a rule that the only personal grievances that can be aired must be directed to those who did not attend the gathering (fair game).

 Don't forget to include guests (newcomers) to your list of people you may have grievances about, especially if you have a boss of a company that really stinks.